bcomnes/goref/README.md

 **This section is a WIP**

 `vgo` and `Go 1.11` introduce modules.
-Modules are a way to version collection of packages.
+Modules are a way to version a collection of packages.

 - [research.swtch.com/vgo](https://research.swtch.com/vgo): Proposal index
 - [go modules have landed](https://groups.google.com/forum/#!msg/golang-dev/a5PqQuBljF4/61QK4JdtBgAJ)